semygloss/S-AES/README.md

 ```

 ##### Ciphertext Input
-input a ciphertext to suppose this encrypt program, you can choose ASCII、string or binary string to input as well.
+Input a ciphertext to suppose this encrypt program, you can choose ASCII、string or binary string to input as well.
 As for binary string input, keep the length of ciphertext 16 bit while encription, you can choose a 16 bit binary-string or more than 16 bit binary-string (eg: k*16 bit for CBC_encry where k is a positive integer)
 example:
 ```python
 #basic-decry